Ab initio informed electronic stopping models for light ion propagation in metals

 By numerically differentiating these curves with respect to the projectile displacement, we obtain the dissipation strength $d[E_\text{TDDFT}(r)-E_\text{BOA}(r)]/dr$, which can be mapped onto the electron density $\rho(r)$, since both quantities are functions of $r$ \cite{caro2018local}.
 Figure \ref{FIG:2}e shows the resulting dependence for all four trajectories.
 For most electron density values, there are at least two corresponding dissipation strength values.
 This occurs because we mapped the dynamic response of the electronic system onto the static electron density.
 Although using the ground state density is a significant simplification, it is the only practical approach to construct input functions applicable in atomistic-level simulations.
-The trajectory dependence observed in Figure \ref{FIG:2}e suggests that the electron-ion interaction function should have a Gaussian-like shape, rather than the constant approximation commonly used in atomistic-level simulations.
+The trajectory dependence observed in Figure \ref{FIG:2}e suggests that the electron-ion interaction should be described by a density-dependent function, rather than by the constant approximation commonly used in atomistic-level simulations.
 The resulting dependencies can serve as an initial estimate for fitting the density-dependent electronic stopping function, as described in Section 2.3.